When Ancito Etienne was 12, he decided to plan his funeral.

 Thanks to the global nonprofit Partners in Health bringing him to the United States for cancer treatment, that funeral never happened.
-Almost a decade later, Ancito now is planning for graduation and life after Lynchburg College.
+Almost a decade later, Ancito now is planning for graduation and life after University of Lynchburg.
 His long term goal?
 Ensure that future 12-year-olds in Haiti have better options than he did.

 This goal began when Ancito attended school in the U.S. during his cancer recovery.
 He learned about education as a human right, a foreign concept to his home country.
 When he returned to Haiti, he started an initiative with his friends to help children attend school and dream of a better future for themselves.
 He also served as a translator for English-speaking doctors in the aftermath of a major earthquake in 2010.
 Twice he came back to the U.S. for summer programs on leadership and health.